coachpacman/expense-manager/README.md

 # Expense Manager

-This project is part of the [Software Development Mastermind program](https://andysterkowitz.com/).
+This project is part of the [Software Development Mastermind program](https://andysterkowitz.com/), a 4-month, online, project based learning program.

 ### Learning goals
 Learn basics of React including: